 - “Willst Du Dir den Tag versauen, musst Du in den Spiegel schauen.” – If you want to ruin your day, just look in the mirror.

-These are German jokes that make fun of government officers (beamte) for their laziness and inefficiency.
-These jokes usually have some stock characters that are the butt of the jokes.
+These German jokes make fun of government officers or civil servants (beamter) for their laziness and inefficiency.
+These jokes usually have some stock characters that are the butt of the marks.

 - “Drei in einem Büro und einer arbeitet?
 Zwei Beamte und ein Ventilator!“